 Tektronix eventually chose to not productize the transmission electron microscope.
 The market, distribution, sales, and even the service channels were considerably different than for Test and Measurement.
 The development team spun out of Tektronix and formed a new company called Elektros with Bert Cathery as President.
-They completed the design and produced 8 pre-production units.
+They completed the design and only produced a handful of units.
 Unfortunately a downturn in the economy in the early 1970s forced Elektros out of business but some of those units are around and operating.
 One unit is under the care of Erik Sanchez, Professor of Physics, at Portland State University.
 He has one operating in his lab that were were fortunate enough to visit and see demonstrated.

 The display on the phosphor screen is sharp and bright.

 We were fortunate to have members of the original TEM design team visit the museum for a reunion and then attend a Microscopy & Microanalysis Show in Portland in 2015 where Erik Sanchez had the Elektros microscope on display.